1100011Dawg/Obsidian_Dawson/School/IB ELA/ShakeSpeare.md

 - 481- "d.
 I have no spur To prick the sides of my intent, but only Vaulting ambition" have no reason to do this
 - Plan is make guards drunk and then use their daggers.
-- Says that he "I think not of them"(579) potentially lying to Banqou Macbeth's Wife
+- Says that he "I think not of them"(579) potentially lying to Banqou
+- "That summons thee to heaven or to hell."
+Macbeth's Wife
  - wants to assist Macbeth with his kindly nature
  - Wants to be full of direst cruelty(381), and tells Macbeth to look innocent but be a serpent(407)